irisWirisW/NSSkinRender/README.md

 ### SceneKitCharacterViewController

-The underlying NSViewController that handles 3D rendering.
+The underlying NSViewController that handles 3D rendering with comprehensive cape and animation support.

 ```swift
 public class SceneKitCharacterViewController: NSViewController {